 Advanced Biology is a course that is recommended for those students interested in pursuing a career in biological sciences.
 It is designed to expose students to a variety of topics and techniques used in various careers in science.
 The topics covered include ecology, cell biology, biochemistry, bacteriology, genetics, etc. Students may opt to take the AP exam in Biology and, if successful on the exam, may receive college credit.
-In order to prepare students to take the AP Exam, this course will be based primarily on the College Board's AP Biolo- Grade 12 gy curriculum.
+In order to prepare students to take the AP Exam, this course will be based primarily on the College Board's AP Biology curriculum.
 The curriculum includes a number of labs which will primarily be those prescribed by the College Board.
 Prerequisite: 90% or higher in Regents Biology or 85% or higher in Honors Biology, and 85% or higher on the Biology Regents; must also be enrolled in Regents Chemistry, Physics, or have completed the core science program.
-Due to the demands of the college level courses, which often involve evening hours at school, this course is open to juniors and seniors.
+Due to the demands of the college level courses, this course is open only to juniors and seniors.
 This is a full-year course that is offered every other year.